 Guild Chairman, Robert Page will be teaching at Durlston Country Park, Near Swanage on Sunday 10 November and Sunday 8 December.
-These are 90 minute courses intended for beginners.
+These are 90 minute courses intended for beginners - go along and make some glass engraving gifts.
 Costing £10 per session.

 Contact No. 01929 424443

-Patricia teaches near Andover in North-West Hampshire.
+Patricia will resume teaching in April/May 2019.
 She teaches Drill Engraving, Cameo and Graal techniques.

 7. Emotive Glass, Devon